romfabbro/NS.UI.FormBuilder/README.md

 ### Demo FormBuilder to Backbone forms

 When you've imported a JSON file, you can try it on this page [FormBuilder to Backbone-forms](http://amiceli.github.io/FormBuilderTobackbone-forms/).
 You can generate a form with your jSON File.

 You can also try [this demo](http://amiceli.github.io/backboneformsWizard/).
 You can generate a form with fieldset and wizard.

+#### Back end

+Check out python back end [repository](https://github.com/NaturalSolutions/NS.Server.FormBuilder)

 ##### Currently the FormBuilder is not 100% compatible with backbone forms but it's our goal.